metocean/TAIAO/README.md

 # TAIAO

-Shared code for TAIAO project
+This folder contains snipets of code developed at MetOcean as contributions to the TAIAO project